PaulKinlan/paul.kinlan.me/content/2020-04-07-getting-a-list-of-blink-components.markdown

 ---
+date: 2020-04-07 09:37:02.482000+00:00
+link: ''
 slug: getting-a-list-of-blink-components
-date: 2020-04-07T09:37:02.482Z
+summary: This post provides a quick way to retrieve and filter the list of Blink components from a JSON file hosted by Chromium.
+The provided JavaScript snippets demonstrate how to fetch and process the component list, filtering for entries that begin with
+  \"Bli\".
+The next step is figuring out how to programmatically get a list of OWNERS.
+tags:
+- blink
+- components
+- chromium
+- javascript
+- fetch
+- json
+- owners
 title: Getting a list of Blink Components
-link: ''
-tags: [blink]

 ---

 This is mostly for me to remember.